Pylons/pyramid/docs/narr/views.rst

 ``context``
-  An object representing a Python class that the :term:`context` resource must be an instance of, *or* the :term:`interface` that the :term:`context` must provide in order for this view to be found and called.
-This predicate is true when the :term:`context` is an instance of the represented class or if the :term:`context` provides the represented interface; it is otherwise false.
+  An object representing a Python class that the :term:`context` resource must be an instance of *or* the :term:`interface` that the :term:`context` must provide in order for this view to be found and called.
+This predicate is true when the :term:`context` resource is an instance of the represented class or if the :term:`context` provides the represented interface; it is otherwise false.

   If ``context`` is not supplied, the value ``None``, which matches any resource, is used.